bids-standard/execution-spec/src/specification.md

 Applications.
 This section describes the common interface components that may be relied upon by users or platforms running these applications (callers).
-Command-line interfaces map between positional or flag arguments provided through an interactive shell program (e.g. Bash) to a program and program behavior.
+Command-line interfaces map between positional or flag arguments provided through an interactive shell program (for example Bash) to a program and program behavior.
 However, tools written in different languages or following different conventions may represent and parse these arguments distinctly.
 For the purposes of automated execution of diverse tools, a more useful interface is a mapping of